How To Write A Book – The Ultimate Guide

 - No loose ends.
 Resolve any subplots you introduced in the middle.

 - A conclusion that makes sense.
 Don’t change the rules of your world or the personality of your characters just to force a twist ending.
-Readers hate that, and they do not forgive and forget.
+Readers hate that, and they will not forgive and forget.

 When in doubt, study the book and movie endings you still think about.
 What did the writer do to make those conclusions stick with you?